-The British governor of the Bahamas gifted the American colonies with a box of potatoes, and, well, we know the rest of this history.
+The British governor of the Bahamas gifted the American colonies with a box of potatoes, and, well, the rest is history!

-From the mountains of South America to the palaces and place settings of the royals and the peasants of Europe, then back across the Atlantic to the United States it is the potato which has graced our tables and filled our bellies with goodness.
+From the tables of royalty to the tables of peasants, it is the potato which has graced our tables and filled our bellies with goodness.

 Where would we be without our fries and chips, au gratins and boiled, mashed and baked potatoes?
 What would a Shepherd’s pie be like without its creamy blanket?
 Or breakfast without hash browns?

 Make the humble potato a part of your meal time.